easydatapy/easydata/docs/advanced.rst

         'discount': 50.05
     }

-As we can see in our result output that only ``'discount'`` and it's value are returned, while ``'price'`` and ``'sale_price'`` item keys with it's values gets deleted, but only after they are already processed by item processors.
+As we can see in our result output, that only ``'discount'`` and it's value are returned, while ``'price'`` and ``'sale_price'`` item keys with it's values got deleted, but only after they were already processed by item processors.

 Item method
 ===========
-In some cases our item parsers just won't parse value from data properly due to it's complexity and in those cases we can make item methods instead of making an parser instance on a model property.
+In some cases our item parsers just won't parse value from data properly due to it's complexity and in those cases we can make item methods instead of making parser instance on a model property.

-Lets demonstrate first parser instance on a model property to get more clarity.
+Lets demonstrate first with a parser instance on a model property to get more clarity.

 .. code-block:: python